Swildz/Swildz/README.md

 ### Hi! 👋 I'm Siddiq.

-I am a college at the Padang State Polytechnic, this year i will finish my college
+I am a freshgraduate from Padang State Polytechnic

 I am currently active as a participant in SIB 2 Merdeka Campus at <a href="https://kampusmerdeka.kemdikbud.go.id/activity/active">@dicoding</a> to learn Multi-Platform and Back-to-back Application Development.
 End .